microsoft/vscode-dtdl/README.md

 You could use the command palette to create interface from predefined or customized templates.

 - In Visual Studio Code, select **View > Command Palette** to open the VS Code command palette.
-- In the command palette, enter and run the command **DTDL: Create Interface**
+- In the command palette, enter and run the command **DTDL: Create Interface**.
-- Follow the instruction to assign the interface name and choose a template.
+- Follow the instruction to assign the interface name.
+- If there are multiple templates existing, choose a template you need.
+Otherwise, the extension will the basic template as default.
 - A JSON file will be created in the current folder.
-The file name is based on the input interface name.
+The file name is based on the interface name you assigned.
 - You should replace the **{company}** field in @id with your own company’s name.
 Note that @id is the path component of the [Digital Twin Model Identifier](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md#digital-twin-model-identifier-dtmi) (DTMI) and should follow the DTMI rule to uniquely identify the device model.
-- You could extend the interface with new types defined in [DTDL v2](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md).
+- You could extend the interface with [DTDL v2](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md).

-### Configure Customized Templates Store

-This extension provides an initial template, and keep it as simple as possible to help you get started.
-It also provides a mechanism to add your own customized templates.

-#### **Prepare the environment**

-As default, the extension will load the customized templates from "templates" folder in the [extension installation location](https://code.visualstudio.com/docs/editor/extension-gallery#_where-are-extensions-installed).
-You could also change it via Visual Studio Code settings.

-#### **Get and share more customized templates**

-TBD

-#### **Add the customized templates**

-1. If your template follow this pattern, the extension will help you replace the content by interface name.
-Otherwise, it will copy the template content directly to new interface file.
-    - **"@id"** : If the "@id" is defined as "{modelId}" in the template, the extension will generate a path based in the assigned interface name.
-    - **"displayName"** ：If the "displayName" is defined as "{modelName}" in the template, the extension will replace it with assigned interface name.
-2. Copy your customized templates to the store folder
-3. Keep the file name short and meaningful, because the extension will let you choose the template by file name when creating interface via command palette.
+### Intellisense and Syntax validation

+This extension could help you with the language syntax (including auto-completion) and also validate the syntax with [DTDL v2](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md).

+> Note: This extension only supports these [Semantic Types](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md#semantic-types).

 ### Use Predefined Code Snippets